TralahM/TralahM.github.io/_posts/2019-12-21-Langrange-Interpolation-with-python.markdown

 ---
-title: "Lagrange Interpolation With Python"
+title: "Lagrange Interpolation Implementation In Python"
 categories: math python
 mathjax: true
 excerpt: "A look at the Langrange Interpolation Technique for finding missing values